asumacodes/javascript-fundamentals/hoisting.md

 // let and const are hoisted but not initialized (Temporal Dead Zone)
 ```

+## Temporal Dead Zone
+The area of a block where a variable is inaccessible until the moment it gets initialized with a value.

 ### 2. Function Hoisting 🔄

 #### Function Declarations